gmalet/gmalet.github.io/_pages/research.md

 - **Working papers**

-	- Understanding preferences over borders (with J. Lipps and R. Sczepanski)

 	- Venue shopping in the mass public: The search for representation in multilevel systems

-	- Does "project fear" work? (with S. Walter)
+	- Making the case for international cooperation: What makes arguments persuasive? (with S. Walter)

-	- Does financial assistance mitigate rural backlash?
-The case of the Common Agricultural Policy in France (with D. Bolet)
+	- Green strings attached: The electoral consequences of conditional agricultural subsidies (with D. Bolet)

 	- Group identities and social norms across the left-right divide: Evidence from illegal pushbacks of refugees (with R. Sczepanski and J. Lipps)

-- **Work in progress**

-	- Public service deprivation, social capital, and trust in local government (with A. De Angelis, and E. Volpi)

 	- Policy orientation and output legitimacy in the European Union (with T. Hunter, J. Scherzinger, and S. Walter)

+	- The globalization backlash in rural areas: Price shocks, far-right support, and the limits of agricultural subsidies (with D. Bolet)

+	- The changing geography of support for European integration in the shadow of the Ukraine war (with S. Hegewald)